oracularhades/hades-auth/npm/README.md

         name: "John Doe"
     }),
     redirect: 'error',
-})
+}device_id, private_key)
 ```

 # Sign data (client-side)
 ```
 import { sign } from "hades-auth";

-let body = {
+let metadata = {
-    name: "John Doe"
+    deviceid: ''
+    // whatever you want here!
 }

-let params = new URLSearchParams(); // Don't panic about params!
-If you're not planning on sending data in traditional means, such as an HTTPS request, you can leave this as an empty string and just use the body param. let private_key = "";
+// You should think of metadata like URL params and the body object as well...a body.
+They're seperate because metadata is _always_ json, which makes it easy to pass something like an image in the body and not need to mold additional data like the deviceid into that formdata.
+They're seperate because data formatting can get quite messy and it's absolutely better to have the 2 seperate values.
+Here are some example bodies, but you can use what you want!

+let formData = new FormData();
+formData.set("a", "1");
+formData.set("b", "2");
+formData.set("c", "3");
+let body = formData.toString();

+let body1 = {
+    a: "1",
+    b: "2",
+    c: "3"
+}

+let body3 = "SSB3YW50ZWQgdG8gcHV0IGFuIGltYWdlIG9yIGEgcXVvdGUgaGVyZSwgYnV0IGJvdGggc3RyaW5ncyB3b3VsZCBoYXZlIGJlZW4gdG9vIGxvbmcuIEFueXdheSwgbmljZSB0byBzZWUgeW91J3JlIGVuam95aW5nIHRoZSBjb2RlYmFzZSBlbm91Z2ggdG8gcGVhayBiZWhpbmQgdGhlIGN1cnRhaW4gOik=";

+// Normally you'd get this from local storage or elsewhere. let private_key = `-----BEGIN PRIVATE KEY----- MIHuAgEAMBAGByqGSM49AgEGBSuBBAAjBIHWMIHTAgEBBEIAvH5WytTrfNHtfmJ0heMDotHBQXFR7jYx1rAZYpa0fNJcDeYIMV+mUjM/9ujMK4aaqwaxN1Viw2Ku/zlfKCJj3O2hgYkDgYYABADAKAtlhXvMXArHWxDt3IrUoVFndTyCjiSyteJwSVvd5VLr1hXVTZ9VJHOpSxq+Ght2LWaqIBShQfT4th/vzroypgBNSnkf+dH1bqiSaT01tznAoKwSqfxBgdRspJxCmYd87ukf/KB/INrZ7XX+4/pAT9Q8NqQEctS/DHrg/dRIUyEmNg==
+-----END PRIVATE KEY-----`;

-const jwt = await sign(body, params.toString(), private_key);
+const jwt = await sign(metadata, body, private_key);

 // Send this JWT to your server.
 ```